NEO Planner V4.5

 At the same time, the active camera used in Execute Planning or Execute Search

-is determined by clicking on it.
 The active camera is displayed in the relevant

 windows.